zakaria-x9/execx/README.md

 ### <a id="creationflags"></a>CreationFlags

-CreationFlags sets Windows creation flags.
+CreationFlags is a no-op on non-Windows platforms.

 _Example: creation flags_